ars904/Step-Video-TI2V/README.md

 image-to-video generation task.
 Both Step-Video-TI2V and Step-Video-TI2V-Eval are available.

 ## 2. Model Summary
 Step-Video-TI2V based on Step-Video-T2V.
 To incorporate the image condition as the first frame of the generated video, we encode it into latent representations using Step-Video- T2V’s Video-VAE and concatenate them along the channel dimension of the video latent.
 Additionally, we introduce a motion score condition, enabling users to control the dynamic level of the video generated from the image condition.
-Figure 1 shows an overview of our framework, highlighting these two modifications to the pre-trained T2V model.

 <p align="center">
   <img width="80%" src="assets/model.png">